• Skip to main content

 Q: If you buy a residential sofa to replace the dining booth, how do you get it through the door?

-If you order your sofa online (or purchase it from IKEA), it will come disassembled in a box and you can put it together inside your RV after carrying the pieces through the door.
+If you order your sofa online (or purchase it from IKEA), it will come disassembled in a box.
+You can put it together inside your RV after carrying the pieces through the door.

 Additionally, when shopping online you can see the exact dimensions before purchasing to make sure that it fits.